-For our operations in three states (Lagos, Akwa-Ibom and Ogun States), 4 new Master Coaches were recruited and trained while 81volunteer Coaches were also recruited and trained.
-Refreshers training were conducted for the Coaches to deepen their knowledge of our curriculum and facilitation skills.
-YEDI team, with support from South African Grassroot Soccer team, piloted Skillz for Life curriculum for Special Olympics Nigeria.
+For our operations in three states (Lagos, Akwa-Ibom and Ogun States), and in addition to our existing Master Coaches and Volunteers, four new Master Coaches were recruited and trained while 81 volunteer Coaches were also recruited and trained.
+Refreshers trainings were conducted for the Coaches to deepen their knowledge of our curriculum and facilitation skills.
+YEDI team, with support from South African Grassroot Soccer team, piloted Skillz for Life curriculum for Special Olympics Nigeria…